AbhiN30/PoLRa/README.md

   the latest up-to-date instructions on this.

   For Both Mac and Windows:
-    Optional: you can create a separate environment for pypolra if you regularly use anaconda and want to keep track of the dependencies.
+    You can create a separate environment for pypolra if you regularly use anaconda and want to keep track of the dependencies.
 In this case, you would use the command
     “conda create --name pypolra”, and “conda activate pypolra”